-A design mix formula, DMF, shall be prepared in accordance with 410.05 and submitted in a format acceptable to the Engineer one week prior to use.
+A DMF shall be prepared in accordance with 410.05 and submitted in a format acceptable to the Engineer one week prior to use.
 The DMF shall state the maximum particle size in the mixture.
 The DMF shall state the calibration factor, test temperature and absorption factors to be used for the determination of binder content using the ignition oven in accordance with ITM 586, the binder content by extraction in accordance with ITM 571, Δ Pb, determined in accordance with ITM 591, the aggregate degradation loss value in accordance with ITM 220 and a Mixture Adjustment Factor, MAF.
 The DMF shall state the source, type dosage rate of any stabilizing additives.
 The DMF will be based on the ESAL and mixture designation.
-No mixture will be accepted for use until the DMF has been assigned a mixture number by the Engineer.
+No mixture shall be used until the DMF has been assigned a mixture number by the DTE.